 Lionel Knobbs of the Loughs Agency introduces Joe Mahon to one of his catches on the Foyle.

-A new TV programme about life on and around Lough Foyle begins later this month.
+A new TV programme about life on and around Lough Foyle begins later this evening.

 Lough Foyle features local presenter Joe Mahon looking at the history and ongoing importance of the lough.